Contact our experts today

 We deal exclusively with third parties who respect privacy and limit their access to only the Personal Data necessary to carry out their assignments.
 The exchange of information is carried out through secure protocols.
 In order to ensure a high level of security of your Personal Data, our subcontractors are subject to control and audit measures.

 We protect the IT developments carried out on our tools by limiting transfers outside our infrastructures.
-Our information system is accessible only to authorized persons.
+Our information system is accessible only to authorised persons.

 We do not disclose any Personal Data about you to business partners without first obtaining your consent and informing you of the possibility of exercising your right to object.